ns-proton/windower-addons/mhescape/readme.md

 Unresolved issues:
 - Injected packet 0x05E has a malformed value in _unknown1.
 Doesn't seem to impact performance.
-- Not able to block the clients default 0x00D response.
-Currently sending correct response AND blank response from client.
+- The 0x00D that the client responds with after injecting the 0x05E isn't formatted right.
+My attempts to modify it (current code), or block it and inject my own have both been unsuccessful.
 - All of the MH Exit packets are formatted assuming ALL MH Exit quests are complete and Mog Garden is unlocked.
 Use at your own risk if that isn't the case!

 To-Do:
-- See if I can track MH Exit quest status and Mog Garden availability to prevent sending inappropriate packets to server
+- Implement tracking of 0x00A (for MH Exit quest completion) and 0x067 to track Mog Garden and 2nd floor availability.
-- Configure IPC messages for multiboxing